zzzz465/rwxml-language-server/readme.md

 ```

 # Donations
-this is free, open-source. but if you like my work, please consider buy me a coffie!
+if you like my work, please consider buy me a coffie!
 https://ko-fi.com/madeline_modding